snowdj/bradonomics.github.io/_posts/2013-02-07-education-of-millionaires-summary.md

 ## Success Skill #6: Build the Brand of You

 This chapter is about reputation.
-Ellsberg says personal branding can be summed in one sentience: "Your brand is what people think about when they hear your name."
+Ellsberg says personal branding can be summed in one sentence: "Your brand is what people think about when they hear your name."

 "If people think 'trustworthy, confident, intelligent, funny, hip, savvy, and up-and-coming' when they hear your name, then that is your brand."